foundriesio/docs/source/reference-manual/security/cert-rotation.rst

  * Inform the device gateway of this new key in order to

-   * Provide some 2FA guarantees - device must prove possession of both keys
+   * Provide some 2FA guarantees—device must prove possession of both keys

    * Let the backend know that configuration operations for this device should be rejected until this new key is in use